wechicken456/RIPv2_Shrub/README.md

 ## Overview

-***UPDATE Mar 29 - it appears the latest version of scapy available through `apt` is `2.5.0` which had an incompatibility with a function the shim was using to write packets.
-Please pull again if you pulled prior to this commit.
-Also note that it appears 2.5.0 is EXTREMELY poorly performing, so it may take 30+ sec to start getting ping responses after starting ping, and it may be inconsistent (I was recieving ~1/5 packets on my desktop running linux mint)***
+***UPDATE Mar 29 ~10:30pm - it appears the latest version of scapy available through `apt` is `2.5.0` which had an incompatibility with a function the shim was using to write packets.
+Please pull again if you pulled prior to this commit.***

+**Update Mar 29 11:52pm - the performance loss was actually due to the high traffic my onther machine was experiencing,  a more robust filter has been added to the interface sniffer, and it has been transferred to a callback mechanic to improve performance.
+Still compatible with both scapy 2.5.0 and 2.6.1.
+Please pull this version.**

 To run a simple test using these tools, here are the steps: